 EMERGENCY CARE IN MUSKEGON, MI

-When you have a dental emergency, it can be a very stressful event.
+When you have a true dental emergency, it can be a very stressful event.
 Dr. James R. Donley of Lumbertown Dental Wellness in North Muskegon, Michigan offers emergency care for his patients in the Muskegon County and neighboring cities.
 Give us a call if you are experiencing discomfort that requires prompt attention.

 A true dental emergency might be a tooth broken off at the gumline or a knocked-out tooth.
 If you experience any of these conditions PLEASE CALL OUR OFFICE IMMEDIATELY!
 In addition, if you had an extraction and are experiencing bleeding that won’t stop or swelling that is starting to swell up under your eye or in your neck, then you should definitely contact us immediately.

 For a tooth that gets knocked out you will want to pick it up and gently rinse it off to clean it but DO NOT SCRUB IT.
 Keep it moist either in milk or water and bring it with you to the office at once.
 Time is of the essence when trying to re-implant a tooth.
 If the tooth was knocked out of the socket, but is still in the gums – but pushed forward or backwards in position, try to gently but firmly reposition the tooth back into the socket.
 Sometimes, it will simply “pop” back into position.
 Again, call us and have us take a look and possibly stabilize the tooth with an orthodontic wire to hold it steady while it is healing.
+We had a patient come in after having a tooth knocked out at a camp.
+Fortunately, we were able to see them right away and reimplanted the tooth and splinted it into place!

 For a tooth broken off at the or near the gumline, if the root is exposed, most likely you will need a root canal on the tooth and a crown afterwards.
 Again, our goal is to make you comfortable and then also to address correcting the problem.